 What to Look for in a Motherboard for Graphic Design?

-For starters, a motherboard price is defined by a few things like its size, amount of PCIe expansion slot and SATA slots, its phase power design as well as the quality of the components.
+For starters, a motherboard price is defined by a few things like its size, amount of PCIe expansion slot, chipset, SATA slots, its phase power design, etc

 Higher quality motherboards have better Voltage Regulator Modules (VRMs) with powerful chokes and better heat sinks.
 Higher end models offer support for extreme processors with a high amount PCIe lanes.
 They also have plenty of expansion slots.